 Beside, are they agreed among themselves?

 Far from that.
 If one consults them, I know not which to listen to.
-One tells me that all is free&#8212;that the word is no rule.
+One tells me that all is free -- that the word is no rule.
 Another tells me, it so completely is a rule that I can only obey by naming elders.
 A third tells me, Pastors and elders are the same thing.
 No, says a fourth; I assure you that the examination of the word shews the contrary.
-A fifth declares that the Greek word, which means *to choose,* means *to make others vote.* This is a mistake, cries a sixth.
+A fifth declares that the Greek word, which means *to choose*, means *to make others vote*.
+This is a mistake, cries a sixth.

 At last the conversation is ended by telling me, that if I do not join them I am disobedient and schismatic.